Sketched Adaptive Federated Deep Learning: A Sharp Convergence Analysis: Sketched Adaptive FL under Mild Noise

-\begin{remark} (Three types of noises in Algorithm~\ref{alg:sketch_federated}). \normalfont One of the key technical contributions of this work is to theoretically balance the noises of different sources and derive a reasonable convergence rate which is independent of the ambient dimension.
-The noise in the training process stems from the mini-batch training, the client data distribution, and the compression error due to sketching.
-The stochastic error of mini-batch training is sub-Gaussian by Assumption~\ref{assume_local_grad_sub}.
-We will adopt $\delta_g$ to control the scale of the sub-Gaussian noise.
-The i.i.d.~data distribution leads to the bounded gradient assumption (Assumption~\ref{a:bcg}).
-The sketching error depends on the specific choice of sketching methods, but is always controlled by the bounded property on vector products (Property~\ref{property_vector_product}) with a universal notation $\delta$.
-All three kinds of noises are unbiased and additive to the gradient, though may have sequential dependencies.
-Therefore, for the analysis (Appendix~\ref{app:mild}), we will introduce a martingale defined over the aggregated noise, using which we can derive a high-probability concentration bound for the variance.
+\begin{remark} (Three types of noises in Algorithm~\ref{alg:sketch_federated}). \normalfont One of the key technical contributions of this work is to theoretically balance the noises of different sources and derive a reasonable convergence rate which is independent of the number of parameters.
+The noise in the training process stems from the local mini-batch training, the compression error due to sketching, and the aggregate noise over the training horizon.
+The stochastic error of mini-batch training is $\sigma$-sub-Gaussian by Assumption~\ref{assume_local_grad_sub}.
+We will adopt a probability variable $\delta_g$, which is usually viewed as a tiny value (1e-5), to yield a high probability bound on the sub-Gaussian noise.
+The sketching error depends on the specific choice of sketching methods, but is always controlled by the bounded property on vector products (Property~\ref{property_vector_product}).
+Analogous to $\delta_g$, we denote the probability variable in sketching as $\delta$.
+The two kinds of noise are unbiased and additive to the gradient, and have sequential dependencies.
+In the analysis (Appendix~\ref{app:mild}), we will introduce a martingale defined over the aggregated noise, using which we can derive a high-probability concentration bound for the variance.
 We denote $\martin$ as the scale of the $\psi_2$-norm~\citep{vershynin2018high} in the martingale. \end{remark}

 Now we characterize the convergence of Algorithm~\ref{alg:sketch_federated} in Theorem~\ref{theorem_mild}.
 All technical proofs for this section are in Appendix~\ref{app:mild} and we provide an outline of the proof techniques in Section~\ref{ssec:psketch}. \begin{theorem} Suppose the sequence of iterates $\{x_t\}_{t=1}^T$ is generated by Algorithm~\ref{alg:sketch_federated} (SAFL) with a constant learning rate $\eta_t \equiv \eta$.
 Under Assumptions 1-4, for any $T$ and $\epsilon > 0$, with probability $1 - \Theta(\delta) - O(\exp(-\Omega(\martin^2))) -\delta_g $, \begin{small}